Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Step 1 or intermittent asthma.
-This group of children has symptoms no more than two times a week, do not have problems in-between flare-ups, and only have short flare-ups from a few hours to a few days.
-Nighttime symptoms occur less than two times a month.
+Intermittent asthma.
+Children with symptoms no more than 2 times a week.
+They do not have problems in-between flare-ups, and only have short flare-ups lasting a few hours to a few days.
+Nighttime symptoms happen less than 2 times a month.

-Step 2 or mild persistent.
-This group of children has symptoms more than two times a week, but not daily, and may have activity levels affected by the flare-ups.
-Nighttime symptoms occur greater than two times a month, but no more than once per week.
+Mild persistent asthma.
+Children with symptoms more than 2 times a week, but not daily.
+They may have activity levels affected by the flare-ups.
+Nighttime symptoms happen greater than 2 times a month, but no more than once per week.

-Step 3 or moderate persistent.
-This group of children has symptoms every day, use their rescue medication every day, and may have activity levels affected by the flare-ups.
-Nighttime symptoms occur greater than one time a week.
+Moderate persistent asthma.
+Children with symptoms every day.
+They use their rescue medicine every day, and may have activity levels affected by the flare-ups.
+Nighttime symptoms happen greater than 1 time a week.

-Step 4 or severe persistent.
-This group of children has symptoms multiple times per day, have a decrease in their physical activity, and have frequent flare-ups.
-Nighttime symptoms occur frequently.
+Severe persistent asthma.
+Children with symptoms multiple times per day.
+They have a decrease in their physical activity, and have flare-ups often.
+Nighttime symptoms happen often.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR